 The resources of the Snape Archive comprise several documents, mostly large flat maps of Snape Parish and surrounding villages.
 Amongst them are tithe maps prepared in the 1960s and 70s by the Snape History Group, led by Mrs Mary "Muffet" Harrison (1912-1999) of Snape Hall, who had the foresight to hand-annotate each field-name, so that it wouldn't be corrupted or even forgotten.
-(Mrs Harrison's Snape Historical Trust was also intimately involved with the 1985-90 excavations at Snape Anglo-Saxon Cemetery.)
+(Mrs Harrison's Snape Historical Trust was also intimately involved with the 1985-90 excavations at Snape Anglo-Saxon Cemetery, featured on our Village Sign.)

 You can click on the image above to download a copy.